zerotier/ZeroTierOne/netconf/README.md

 Then type '.quit' to exit the SQLite3 command shell.

+Since SQLite3 supports multiple concurrent processes attached to the same database, it's easy to have another process administrate network details while the ZeroTier One service serves them.
+The schema is simple.
+Folks with some sysadmin expertise should be able to figure out how to populate a database and get something running.
+We'll probably publish some code for this at some point in the future, but for now it's all tied up with our zerotier.com web backend.

+One important detail you'll need to know:

+Whenever a network (including associated tables) is changed in any way, its revision number must be incremented.
+For private networks this is part of the certificate.
+Certificates are permitted to differ by up to 16 revisions.
+Therefore, to explicitly and rapidly de-authorize someone you should do a *two-step increment*.
+This is done with a time delay.
+First de-authorize the user and increment the revision by one.
+Then wait 30-60 seconds and increment it by 15.
+This gives all running clients a chance to get updated certificates before the now-excluded node falls off the revision number horizon.
+All other changes need only increment once, since a few nodes briefly having a slightly out of date config won't cause any harm.

 ### Reliability

 Network configuration masters can go offline without affecting already-configured members of running networks.
 You just won't be able to add new members, de-authorize members, or otherwise change any network configuration while the master is offline.